anonymous-submission-vision/Amodal-Bayesian/README.md

 bash download.sh
 ```

+* In the case that `download.sh` cannot be executed properly, please identify the missing directory and rerun the `wget` command for the corresponding zip file.
+If the issue persists, please refer to the `download.sh` description below.

 ## Run experiments

 * Table 1: change the file `Code/configs.py` to set `TABLE_NUM = 1` and `MODEL_TYPE = 'ML'` or `MODEL_TYPE = 'E2E'` and run the command below.